How to do Keto Dairy Free

 - 70% fat, 20% protein and 10% carbs (from vegetables), my total carbohydrate range is between 30-50g/day.

 Being in ketosis isn’t only about not eating carbs.
 Many people enjoy a ketogenic state, despite their diet.
-They practice fasting or do a ton of cardio every day.
+They practice fasting or are very active.
 Once you’re out of glycogen, your body will go into ketosis, period.
 It’s a survival mechanism humans have tapped into since the beginning of time.
 There are many ways to get there.

 Bonus on a dairy free keto, and usually a more whole food keto… you know, broccoli isn’t going to kick you out of ketosis.